likhia/data-pipelines/README.md

     2. Open your Elasticsearch Service Deployment
     3. Click on *Enterprise Search*.
     4. Click *Indices* in the menu.
-    5. Open the index called `appl-index`.
+    5. Open the index called `aapl-index`.
     5. Click on the *Documents* tab.

     You will see records that were sent through the AAPL topic by the routing function created in the previous step.